praveenHp/sp-shreyas-site/content/blog/Population-under-represented-in-Parliament.md

 +++
 date = '2019-03-07'
-title = 'People under-represented in Parliament'
+title = 'Population under-represented in Parliament'
 +++

 In a parliamentary democracy like India where the lower house of the Parliament (Lok Sabha) elects